RonenTGreat/100-days-of-code/log2.md

 **Today's Progress:** Still on functions, learn about parameters and arguments(positional arguments and keyword arguments).
 For today's project I created a Caesar Cipher.

 **Thoughts:**

+### Day 9: 16th June 2022

+**Today's Progress:** Learnt about dictionary and nesting dictionary into list and vice versa, then I created a blind bid auction that stores the name and bidding price into a dictionary and there prints out the winner of the auction.

+**Thoughts:** Today lesson was quick but I procrastinated a litte